jcherven/crux/README.md

   -H 'cache-control: no-cache' \
   -d 'email=&password='
 ````
+The JSON object that gets served from a successful login request contains the user ID and session bearer token, which are used to authenticate requests to private routes while logged in as the user.
+This was much simpler to implement than I thought it was going to be, thanks to JWT and Passport.

 Just about every value in the request body is invoking the expected JSON message response so far.

 #### **__2019-01-27__**